aleesang/milestone-project-three/README.md

 - Spotify URL

 ### Features Left to Implement
+If I had a bit more time:
 - Giving users the ability to sort and filter songs on **All Songs Page**
+- Giving users the ability to search for songs

 ## Technologies Used